nasirlukman/beautiful-jekyll/_posts/2021-02-14-SS-data-summary.md

 ## Correlation Matrix

-Our next plot will be a correlation matrix.
-This is a very usefull and neat plot that will teel us the correlation coefficient of one variable with another variable within the dataset.
+Our next figure will be a correlation matrix.
+This is a very usefull and neat figure that will teel us the correlation coefficient of one variable with another variable within the dataset.
 Correlation matrix value ranges from -1 to 1, where:
 - -1 = perfect negative correlation
 - 0 = no correlation
 - 1 = perfect positive corelation.

-`Pandas` come in handy with its `corr()` function to calculate a correlation matrix of our datasets.
-Combine it with `matplotlib` function such as `matshow()` to draw the matrix into a figure, `cmap()` to denote it with colormap and `colorbar()` to draw the legend and we can get this informative figure.
+`Pandas` come in handy with its `corr()` function to calculate a correlation matrix of our dataset.
+Combine it with `matplotlib` functions such as: `matshow()` to draw the matrix into a figure; `cmap()` to denote it with colormap; and `colorbar()` to draw the legend; and we can get this informative figure.

 ```python